 Dr Purser joined the Queensland University of Technology (QUT) in 2011.
 She is an active member of the Australian Centre for Health Law Research ('ACHLR').
 She co-established and co-leads the Planning for Healthy Ageing Program, nested within ACHLR.
 Her research explores:

-- capacity assessment;
+- capacity and its assessment;

 - the intersection between legal and health professionals assessing capacity;